Unidata/netcdf-java/.github/CONTRIBUTING.md

 `git pull unidata maint-5.x`

 At this time, all work on netcdf-java is should branch from the `maint-5.x` branch.
-Contributions will be backported to other versions as needed.

 ### <a name="#gh-branch"></a>Make a new branch for your work and start hacking
 Next, make a new branch where you will actually do the hacking: